m9383/django-coding-challenge/README.md

 Django Coding Challenge
 =======================

+## Solving notes:
+- In production environment, Gunicorn would be used
+- Pagination would be added to list of notifications
+- I added test data with user "admin":"admin" to make testing easier
+- Tests should be more granulated
+- There is /email view to see rendered email example (random client/license data)
+- frontend automatically calls the POST method
+- The fields for notification summary were not specified, I added client, license count and date

+# Instructions

 Hi, this is the castLabs Django coding challenge.
 This challenge is designed to test your Django and Python skills.

 Requirements